wordopera/my-ai-app/updated-readme.md

 ## Contact Information

-For questions or feedback, please contact Stephen Wise at [contact email].
+For questions or feedback, please contact us at [contact email].

 ## Changelog